A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Online Algorithm

 \section{Online Algorithm}

+This section presents our online algorithm~\PlanMonotonicity{} for {\BDPS}, starting with some intuitions and additional notation, and followed by two examples where its competitive ratio is exactly $\phi$.

-\myparagraph{Intuitions.} For profit maximization problems, the challenge in the online setting is to balance the immediate profit against future profits.
-Let $P$ be the plan at step $t$.
-Consider the greedy algorithm for $\BDPS$, which at time $t$ schedules the heaviest pending packet $h$ (which is necessarily in $P$).
-As a result, in the next step $h$ would be replaced in the plan by its substitute packet $\rho_h = \substpacket(P,h)$, which could be very light, possibly $w(\rho_h)\approx 0$.
-Suppose that there is another packet $g$ in the plan with $w_g\approx w_h$ whose substitute packet $\rho_g = \substpacket(P,g)$ is quite heavy, say $w(\rho_g)\approx w_g$.
-Thus instead of $h$ we can schedule $g$ at time $t$, gaining about as much as from $h$ in step $t$, but with essentially no decrease in the plan's total weight.
+\myparagraph{Intuitions.} Similar to other online profit maximization problems, the main challenge in achieving a small competitive ratio for {\BDPS} is in finding the right balance between the immediate profit and future profits.
+Let $\planP$ be the optimal plan at a step $t$.
+Consider the greedy algorithm for $\BDPS$, which at time $t$ transmits the heaviest pending packet $h$, which is always in $\planP$.
+We focus on the case when $h$ is not in the initial segment.
+(The case when $h$ is in the initial segment is different, but similar intuitions apply to it as well.)
+In the next step, after transmitting $h$ but before new packets are released, $h$ will be replaced in the optimal plan by its substitute packet $\rho_h = \substpacket(P,h)$.
+This packet could be very light, possibly $w(\rho_h)\approx 0$.
+Suppose that there is another packet $g$ in $\planP$ with $d_g<d_h$ and $w_g\approx w_h$ whose substitute packet $\rho_g = \substpacket(P,g)$ is quite heavy, say $w(\rho_g)\approx w_g$.
+Thus, instead of $h$ we can transmit $g$ at time $t$, achieving roughly the same immediate profit as from transmitting $h$, but with essentially no decrease in the weight of the optimal plan (which serves as a rough estimate of future profits).
 This example indicates that a reasonable strategy would be to choose a packet $p$ based both on its weight and the weight of its substitute packet.
-Following this intuition, our algorithm chooses $p$ that maximizes $w_p + \phi\cdot w(\substpacket(P,p))$, breaking ties arbitrarily.\footnote{ The choice of the coefficients can be derived from analyzing the $2$-bounded case.
-Interestingly, there is another linear combination that gives ratio $\phi$ for the $2$-bounded case, namely $\phi \cdot w_p + w(\substpacket(P,p))$, but we were not able to make this one work in the general case.}
+Following this intuition, our algorithm chooses $p$ that maximizes $w_p + \phi\cdot w(\substpacket(P,p))$, breaking ties arbitrarily.
+The choice of the coefficients in the objective function follows the intuition from analyzing the $2$-bounded case; see the discussion of examples in Figure~\ref{fig:two tight examples}.